gravitational/careers/challenges/sre/challenge.md

 # Summary

-Monitor, deploy, and extend a prototype service that provides an API for Kubernetes resources.
+Build, deploy, and monitor a service that provides an API for scaling Kubernetes deployments.

 # Rationale